juseljuk/IBM-DBA-VA-BAW-RPA/4-RPA/README.md

 __7.__ Congrats!
 All done!

 Please __remember to save you bot__.
 If you want, you can now test it one more time.
-Just remember to close the IE browser window first.
+Just remember to close the IE browser always before starting your bot again.

 If you want, you can test your bot with some other business ids as well :) Try for example these:
 - 1475607-9
 - 1927400-1
 - 1539240-6

+Got to variable manager, double-click `business_id` variable and set the desired default value you want to test!

 ### Help
 I can't select ytj.fi to my ``Object clone``